jameskolwolf1/Whack-A-Prof/specs/Specification.md

 The product must provide, at a minimum, the following functions to the users within this SRS document.
 * Provide a User Interface (UI) to play the game
 * Make data/scores available in local storage
-* Allow users to click buttons to start the game, restart the game, mute or unmute sounds effects, return to the home page, and view a tutorial with instructions on how to play the game
+* Allow users to click buttons to start the game, restart the game, and return to the home page
+* Display a tutorial on the home page for guidance on how to play the game

 ### **2.3: User Classes and Characteristics** <a name="User-Classes-and-Characteristics"></a>